QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Experiments

-\textbf{How QuEST influences model properties.} Our approach is based on the certain characteristics observed in quantized diffusion models, hence we aim to analyze how our fine-tuning strategy counters these identified challenges.
-As shown in Table \ref{tab:time_embed}, finetuning time embedding layers leads to even better performance than the full-precision counterpart.
-We infer that this might be due to both the additional parameters introduced by quantization and the additional task loss supervision.
-Figure \ref{fig:activation_range} further implies that our method adjusts the activation distribution so that it can be more easily quantized.
-We see that the ranges of the activation value distributions shrink from [-10, 34] to [-4, 14] and [-11, 20] to [-4, 4].
-The standard deviations also decrease from 0.171 to 0.157 and from 0.073 to 0.071.
-This indicates a higher concentration of values around the mean, which can effectively reduce both rounding and clipping errors.
+\textbf{How QuEST adjusts the activation distribution.} Our approach is motivated by the imbalanced activation distribution in diffusion models, hence we aim to analyze how our fine-tuning strategy addresses this challenge.
+As shown in \cref{fig:activation_range}, our method refines the activation distribution, making it more conducive to quantization.
+Specifically, the activation value ranges shrink from [-10, 34] to [-4, 14] and from [-11, 20] to [-4, 4].
+Additionally, the standard deviations decrease from 0.171 to 0.157 and from 0.073 to 0.071, while the mean remains consistent.
+This results in a more compact activation distribution, effectively reducing both rounding and clipping errors during quantization.

+\textbf{Comparison with precomputed time embeddings.} In diffusion models, time embeddings are independent of input conditions and noise.
+A potential approach is to precompute these embeddings and reuse them directly.
+However, this strategy overlooks the compatibility between different modules in a quantized model.
+We take this into consideration and optimize the time embeddings with $\arg\min_{\mathbf{w}_l} (\mathcal{L}_{\text{TLA}} + \mathcal{L}_{\text{G}}), \ \ l \in \mathbb{C}_{\text{TE}}$ so that the time embedding layers are also trained to minimize the final prediction error.
+As shown in \cref{tab:time_embed}, adding this optimization objective enhances quantization performance, even surpassing the full-precision baseline (which uses precomputed features).

+\textbf{Integration with LoRA finetuning.} Different ways exist for finetuning quantized models.
+We further employ QALoRA \cite{efficientdm} to finetune on the ImageNet 256$\times$256 dataset.
+A rank of 32 is used for the LoRA weights, and the parameters are trained over 100 time steps for 160 epochs.
+We find that integrating the QALoRA technique leads to a 5.62 increase in FID, indicating that finetuning the original layers is a better solution for performance preservation.

+\textbf{Efficiency comparison with other finetuning methods.} We compare with EfficientDM and full-finetuning in terms of actual training costs on LDM-4 in \cref{tab:effciency}.
+The setting of full-finetuning is aligned with our method.
+We observe that: compared with EfficientDM, our method requires fewer training iterations and time to obtain better performance with comparable GPU memory cost.
+Compared with full-finetuning, our method costs less time and memory, as well as achieving better performance.
+The bottleneck in computational costs becomes more severe when scaled to larger models such as Stable Diffusion.
+We find that while full-finetuning quickly encounters OOM, our method is able to finetune SD on a single GPU with 48GB memory.